Sanctuary movement: perception or power?

 Rev. Jim Wiltbank, pastor at St. Francis in the Foothills United Methodist Church, allowed Francisco Perez Cordova to live in sanctuary at his church from September to December 2014.
 Photo by: Elisabeth Morales/Arizona Sonora News

-Late in 2014, Francisco Perez Cordova left his Tucson office-turned-bedroom at St. Francis in the Foothills United Methodist Church after 94 days in sanctuary.
-A year later, Rosa Robles left her sanctuary at Southside Presbyterian Church in Tucson after 461 days.
+After 94 days in sanctuary, Francisco Perez Cordova left his Tucson office-turned-bedroom at St. Francis in the Foothills United Methodist Church.
+A year later in 2015, Rosa Robles left her sanctuary at Southside Presbyterian Church in Tucson after 461 days.

 Cordova had been detained when his brother-in-law reported a crime, while Robles had been taken in for a minor traffic infraction.